uber/statsrelay/README.md

 All log messages are sent to syslog with the INFO priority.

-If SIGINT or SIGTERM are caught, all connections are killed, send queues are dropped, and memory freed. statsrelay exits with return code 0 if all went well.
+If SIGINT or SIGTERM are caught, all connections are killed, send queues are dropped, and memory freed. tugboat exits with return code 0 if all went well.

 To retrieve server statistics, connect to TCP port 8125 and send the